perforce/helix-authentication-service/docs/Development.md

 $ rm client.csr ; mv client.crt client.key ../loginhook
 $ openssl req -newkey rsa:4096 -keyout server.key -out server.crt -nodes -days 365 -x509 -subj "/CN=AuthService"
 ```

-## Tips and Tricks

-### Controlling URL open

-By setting `P4USEBROWSER` to `false` you can prevent the browser from opening
-when you invoke `p4 login`.
-Not all that useful, but good to know.

 ## Coding Conventions